blkluv/eth-raffle-donation/README.md

 ## Features
-Etherball features:
+Eth Raffle Donation features:

- • Easy to purchase ticket interface (and prevention of duplicate tickets)
+ • Easy to donate ticket interface (and prevention of duplicate tickets)

  • Works with the Metamask wallet and Mist browser